 - I also love the variety of lifting exercises.
 Joel really mixes it up so that you will never be doing the same exact workout twice.
 For example, sometimes there are unilateral movements, sometimes there are sets of movements, and one workout even had 20 different weighted exercises in one workout!

 - At the beginning, I was worried that I wouldn’t be getting enough strength training.
 However, Joel incorporates so many lower body exercises that you will definitely be building strength and muscle endurance.

 - Keeping track of the weights during 10 Rounds helps me to know what weight to pick up next.
 It also helps me to challenge myself and make progress!

 - While this is an intermediate program, during the first couple of weeks I don’t feel like it’s as intensive as other programs on the boxing days.
 My heart rate doesn’t seem to get as high as when I do other programs.
-However, during Week 3 and on it’s more intense.
+However, during Week 3 through 6 it’s more intense.

 10 Rounds on Beachbody on Demand Program Breakdown